evpching/death-grunty-webpage/commands/anime.md

 title: /anime
 ---

 Death Grunty heckin' loves anime.
-The ***/anime*** command lets you quickly look up information about an anime such as its synopsis, characters, and images.
+The ***/anime*** command lets you look up information about an anime such as its synopsis, characters, and images.

 ### Usage Examples